Causality Bounds on Dissipative General-Relativistic Magnetohydrodynamics

-which provides us with a determinant of identical form to Eq.~\eqref{eq:nonlineardet}, except with $\Umb$ replaced with its equilibrium values.
-In particular, nonideal fluxes vanish in this regime (e.g., $\Delta P \rightarrow 0$).
-Thus, causality and strong hyperbolicity are immediately provided under the bounds prescribed by Theorem \ref{thm:no_q}, as we made no assumptions about the magnitude of $\Delta P$.
+In particular, nonideal fluxes vanish in this regime (i.e., $\Delta P \rightarrow 0$).
+The principal part in \eqref{eq:linearEOM} follows from \eqref{eq:principlepart} assuming zero dissipative fluxes.
+Thus, causality and strong hyperbolicity are immediately provided under the bounds prescribed by Theorem~\ref{thm:no_q}, as we made no assumptions about the magnitude of $\Delta P$.

 One immediate question to consider is whether or not the original, nonlinear coefficients contain (or restrict) more information than those of the linearized regime.
-This information not only refers to the physically allowed range of values for the dynamical variables of the system -- it may also refer to nonlinear, physical phenomena that arise beyond linear response.
+This information not only refers to the physically allowed range of values for the dynamical variables of the system, it may also refer to nonlinear, physical phenomena that arise beyond linear response.

-As a helpful example, we consider the case of a polytropic EOS, which is expected to well-approximate slow accretion flows onto supermassive black holes such as Sgr A* \cite{Foucart:2017axc}.
+As a helpful example, following the original EMHD model \cite{Chandra:2015iza}, we set $\mathfrak{b}_2 = \tau_R/2\rho\nu$ where $\tau_R$ and $\nu$ are interpreted as a shear viscous relaxation time and kinematic viscosity term.
+We also consider the case of a polytropic EOS, which is expected to well approximate slow accretion flows onto supermassive black holes such as Sgr A* \cite{Foucart:2017axc}.
 Using the same parameters as \cite{Foucart:2017axc}, we use the EOS $P = K\rho^\Gamma$ for $\Gamma = 5/3$ and $K = 0.0043$.
-Fig.~\ref{fig:q0CausalPlot} plots the causally-allowed regions for both the linear and nonlinear coefficients using the bounds prescribed in Eq.~\eqref{eq:H1}-\eqref{eq:H5} for ratio of pressure anisotropy $P_\perp/P_\parallel$ relative to the dimensionless pressure $2P/b^2$, where $P_\perp = P + \Delta P/3$ and $P_\parallel = P - (2/3)\Delta P$.
+Figure~\ref{fig:q0CausalPlot} plots the causally allowed regions for both the linear and nonlinear coefficients using the bounds prescribed in Eqs.~\eqref{eq:H1}--\eqref{eq:H5} for ratio of pressure anisotropy $P_\perp/P_\parallel$ relative to the dimensionless pressure $2P/b^2$, where $P_\perp = P + \Delta P/3$ and $P_\parallel = P - (2/3)\Delta P$.

-One can immediately see from Fig.~\ref{fig:q0CausalPlot} that the linear regime (denoted by the solid line) restricts the \emph{equilibrium values} of the dynamical variables (e.g., $\Delta P = 0$), and therefore does not contain information about nonideal currents, which generate a diverse array of physical phenomena such as kinetic instabilities.
+One can immediately see from Fig.~\ref{fig:q0CausalPlot} that the linear regime (denoted by the solid line) restricts the \emph{equilibrium values} of the dynamical variables (i.e., $\Delta P = 0$), and therefore does not contain information about nonideal currents, which generate a diverse array of physical phenomena such as kinetic instabilities.